-Listing 4: SAW Generation for the DAC with FIFO
+Listing IV: SAW Generation for the DAC with FIFO

 Sine Generator As a further example a sine was generated and played on the DAC.
-The ATMega itself is not powerful enough to generate the sine on the fly, therefore a lookup-table had to be generated, which can be seen in listing 5.
-How the data is transmitted to the FIFO can be seen in listing 6 and figure 26, and the resulting sine on both output channels can be seen in figure 27.
+The ATMega itself is not powerful enough to generate the sine on the fly, therefore a lookup-table had to be generated, which can be seen in listing V. How the data is transmitted to the FIFO can be seen in listing VI and figure xxvi, and the resulting sine on both output channels can be seen in figure xxvii.

-Listing 5: Sine LUT Generation
+Listing V: Sine LUT Generation

 The look-up table has a size of 256, which is the maximum value an 8 bit integer can take.
 This size was chosen to make operation faster as it only takes one cycle to load an array value into a register and another one to store it into the GPIO register.
 The sine table in further examples was pre-genrated on the compiling host to reduce startup time.
-The method shown in listing 5 is not fast due to the lack of a floating point unit on the AVR.
-[14]
+The method shown in listing V is not fast due to the lack of a floating point unit on the AVR.
+[13]